|Main Subject Pages|

 Specific Observations (no significant order):

 4. Common styles of small (pint or less) liquor flasks were typically being produced in cup-bottom molds from the early to mid 1880s on.
-Prior to that, post-bottom molds were most common during the late 1860s to about 1880; keyed or hinged molds were the most commonly used on liquor flasks prior to the mid-1860s.
+Prior to that, post-bottom molds were most common during the late 1860s to the early 1880s; keyed or hinged molds were the most commonly used on liquor flasks prior to the mid-1860s.

 5. Canning/fruit jars of all sizes (but all with wide bases) appear to have been most commonly made in post-bottom molds from the mid-19th century up until at least 1900 and often until machines replaced mouth-blown jars in the early 20th century. cup-bottom molded, mouth-blown canning jars appear to be much less common than post-molds and typically post-date 1900 (Creswick 1987, empirical observations).
 This same observation is true of larger (tall and/or wide) food bottles like square and cylindrical, wide mouth, pickle/preserved food bottles and jars - those made prior to 1900 tend to were blown in post-bottom molds while those after that time are typically cup-bottom mold formed.